BahodirovaS/Take4/Passenger/README.md

+## WHERE I LEFT OFF
+- ride time estimate is still not working

 ## UI Updates:
 - format the scheduled ride request for drivers. it's ugly
 - tap to change photo for driver crashes the app